ogdenpm/intel80tools/Doc/Tools.md

 The notes below document the tools I have developed for reverse engineering.

-Note with the exception of disintelLib, ngenpex, plm81 and plm82 all of the source code is also included in the repository.
+All script (perl & windows cmd) is available in the tools directory and except for ngenpex all of the application source code is available in the [c-ports](https://github.com/ogdenpm/c-ports) or [tool-src](https://github.com/ogdenpm/tool-src) repositories.
+The relevant repository is noted in the individual headings below.

-These tools are located in the tools directory and for non script files, the source is in toolsrc unless otherwise noted in parenthesis.
+The version management scripts (fileVer.cmd, install.cmd, revisions.cmd & version.cmd) are mastered in the [versionTools](https://github.com/ogdenpm/versionTools) repository which also contains details on how they work.

 Note most tools now support being invoked with -v and -V. The lower case version shows simple version information, the uppercase version provides additional git information to help identify the version.
 Both of these should be the only option on the command line.

-### aomf2bin.exe
+### aomf2bin.exe (tool-src)

 This utility take an absolute omf85, omf86 or omf286 file and creates binary images suitable for a prom programmer.
 There is an ability to set the base address of the prom and, whether to pad to a prom boundary, with 0 or 0xff.
 Optionally separate files can be created for odd and even bytes